FREQUENTLY ASKED QUESTIONS

 Can Innerduct be ordered with more than one length or color per reel?

 Yes.
 Most manufacturers provide special packaging called paralleling or segmenting.
-Innerduct that is parallel packaged can have two
+Innerduct that is parallel packaged can have two or three different lengths and/or colors per reel.

 Back to Top